Type C Personality

 - Know what body language implies which emotion.
 For example, fear is evidenced by raised eyebrows and drawn together and by eyes wide open.
 Sadness is evidenced by a lack of expression, open mouth and a teary eye.
-If you have an eye duct problem you need to fix that before an important meeting.
 Confidence starts with a strong stance implying power such as the legs aligned, shoulders and feet about 4 to 6 inches apart with the weight evenly distributed.
 The head is lifted up.
 A 2012 TED™ talk by Amy Cuddy addressing body language is entertaining and instructive.
 There are many book published on body language.
 It takes preparation and work to be successful.

 - Practice lowering the pitch of your voice as well as slowing it down.
 Watch a TV announcer and count the number of words per second.
 They are all slow, about 1.5 and 2 words per second.
-A high pitch squeaky voice is not as pleasing as a smooth softer voice.
-Avoid reading a presentation, it automatically increases your voice speed and suggests a lack of preparation.
+A high pitch squeaky voice is not as pleasing as a smooth softer lower pitch voice.

 - Vary the word rhythm, pitch, and volume.
 A monotone will put people to sleep and a sleepy audience is an unmotivated audience.
 Download a book from the drama section in a library relating to voice and learn those the techniques.

 - Vary your eye contact.
 A confident person will look you in the eye.
 Looking down or away from people, implies a lack of confidence.
-If there is a room of more than 2 or 3 people, try and look directly at each person for a full sentence.
-At the end of the sentence pause for a moment and look at that person’s body language.
+In small gatherings look directly at each person for a full sentence.
 If the room has many people, divide the people into 5 or fewer groups and pick one person in each group for the eye to eye contact.
 The highest amount of time must be given to the decision makers.